 - Put thought into the design – Look at the State of Startups by First Round Review for an example (gif above)

 The important thing for you: layer in SEO with some basic keyword research.
 You’re hoping to get PR mentions which means you’ll get backlinks.
 It only helps to do some keyword research and make sure you end up ranking in the search results for relevant keywords.

 6. Promote Your Content

-This doesn’t mean sharing on social media or sending to your email list.
+This doesn’t mean sharing on social media or sending it to your email list.
 This means doing the hard work of pitching journalists to cover you.

 Create a pitch on why the content you created is interesting and worthy of being written about and linked to.